 One caveat: When “now” isn’t actually the best time to invest

-When you’re still working on getting your financial basics into place first.
-We generally recommend waiting to invest until you have these things checked off your list:
+If you’re still working on getting your financial basics into place first, we generally recommend waiting to invest until you have these things checked off your list:

 Get a handle on what’s coming in and going out so that you know you’ve got your expenses covered.
 We recommend using the 50/30/20 rule as a high-level budget guideline.
 (And if the idea of finding extra money in your budget for investing seems out of reach, that’s OK.
 Get yourself into a rhythm, and then start to look for ways you can either reduce your bills or increase your income.
 Baby steps forward still move you in the right direction, after all.)